McMurdo Station: Post office

 McMurdo has a post office in building 140, formally called Movement Control Center (MCC), it has the post office, mail room, and office supplies.
 Mail going to the south pole station also passes through it, and there are certain restrictions on mail in terms of content and timing (such as the period where the base is not visited during winter).
-It does have philatelic mail program for those seeking to acquire an Antarctic postage stamp.
+It does have a philatelic mail program for those seeking to acquire an Antarctic postage cancellation.

 The Postal address of the station is APO AP 96599-9998.